Your Guide to Florida Gun Laws

 Open carry means that a person is carrying a firearm on their person that is visible to others while concealed carry is possessing a firearm that is hidden.
 For example, a person is open carrying when they have a handgun in a holster around their waist so other people can see it in public.

 Conversely, a person is practicing concealed carry if they have a pistol in their purse, backpack, or ankle holster under their pants.
-With the passage of HB 543, you no longer need a CCW license to conceal carry a weapon in Florida.
+You must have a CCW license to conceal carry a weapon in Florida.

 Is it legal to open carry in Florida?